 Don’t waste time, call 911 or take them to the hospital immediately.

-Don’t inject them with anything except Nalozone.
-Injecting them with anything other than Nalozone may actually make things worse than better.
+Don’t inject them with anything except Naloxone.
+Injecting them with anything other than Naloxone may actually make things worse than better.

 Don’t put the person into a cold shower, ice bath, etc. It may put the person into shock.